Do I need to shoot AstraZeneca boosters in 8 weeks instead of 12 weeks?Here is the evidence so you can decide | ExBulletin

 We have now noticed an active outbreak of highly contagious delta variants of SARS-CoV-2 in Sydney.
 Therefore, you should ask yourself if it is best to aim for the highest level of protection, or if you need to aim for a reasonable level of immunity as soon as possible.

-Lancet paper was not widely distributed at the time, so it did not contain data on delta variants, but this was rapidly Globally dominant variant..
+The Lancet paper did not contain data on the delta variant, which was not widely distributed at the time, but it is rapidly becoming the dominant variant worldwide.

-Nevertheless, we know that two doses of the AstraZeneca vaccine protect against severe COVID-19 after infection with the delta mutant.
-Do not take once..
+However, we know that a double dose of the AstraZeneca vaccine protects against severe COVID-19 after infection with the delta mutant, but a single dose is not.

 What is the 8-week evidence for protection from the Delta?